Zabrze: Infrastructure

 The Polish north–south A1 and east–west A4 motorways, which are parts of the European routes E75 and E40, respectively, run through Zabrze, and their junction is located just outside the city limits.
 In addition the Polish National roads 78, 88 and 94 also run through the city.

 The Drogowa Trasa Srednicowa leads through the town.

 Culture and sights

 Among the cultural institutions of the town are the Zabrze Philharmonic and Teatr Nowy ("New Theatre").
 Dom Muzyki i Tańca ("House of Music and Dance") indoor arena is located in Zabrze.
-The local museums are the Coal Mining Museum, the Municipal Museum and the Military Technology Museum.
+The local museums are the Coal Mining Museum, the Municipal Museum, the Military Technology Museum and the Museum of Historic Vehicles.
 The Maciej mine shaft and the Main Key Hereditary Adit (Główna Kluczowa Sztolnia Dziedziczna), one of the longest such structures in Europe, are open for tourists.
 The historic coal mines of Zabrze are listed as a Historic Monument of Poland.